-However, if you bent over to pull up a weed and then experienced 10/10 pain which lasted for two days, this would indicate that your condition is highly irritable and as therapists we would need to be very careful and gentle in out treatment intervention.
+However, if you bent over to pull up a weed and then experienced 10/10 pain which lasted for two days, this would indicate that your condition is highly irritable and as therapists, we would need to be very careful and gentle in-out treatment intervention.

 Secret Number 5 What Postures, Movements or Activities Aggravate Your Pain?

-Along with knowing how your pain or problem started, knowing the factors that aggravate and ease your pain tends to indicate why your condition started and the direction of force that will both help and or hurt you.
+Along with knowing how your pain or problem started, knowing the factors that aggravate and ease your pain tends to indicate why your condition started and the direction of the force that will both help and or hurt you.
 Obviously, you want to do more of what helps and avoid what hurts your injury to enable your condition to heal.

 Applying too much force too soon (including exercising too hard) will re-injure your injury.

 What you need to know is that at 1 month of healing, the tensile strength of collagen is around 40% of its original pre-injury strength and at 1 year it reaches 70%.
-The absence of pain is therefore no indication that your injury is 100% better.
+The absence of pain is, therefore, no indication that your injury is 100% better.
 It can take years.

 Knowing where your pain or problem gives clues as to what the possible sources of your pain or problem.